SoNotWildTurtle/HoloLive-Colleseum/README.md

 placeholder icons generated at runtime.
 During offline multiplayer character selection a **"Press J to join"** prompt allows additional local players to join, and an **Add AI Player** option lets you fill extra slots with simple bots in either solo or multiplayer.
-Press **V** to use Gura's special trident attack during gameplay.
+Press **V** to use Gura's special trident attack or Watson's time-dash during gameplay.
 Projectiles can be aimed with the mouse and the special attack fires an exploding shot.
 Powerups periodically spawn to restore health or mana and a simple life counter and level timer are displayed.
 A revamped **Settings** menu features key and controller binding editors, volume adjustments,